vypxl/tx8/spec/spec.md

 - `push constant` pushes as many bytes as the constant has (A=4, As=2, Ab=1)
 - `pop register` pops as many bytes as the register has (A=4, As=2, Ab=1)
 - `pop address` pops 4 bytes

+`push` decreases the stack pointer by the amout of bytes pushed, and `pop` increases the stack pointer by the amount of bytes popped.

 | Opcode | Asm  | Parameters | Operation                                                                            | Example        |
 | ------ | ---- | ---------- | ------------------------------------------------------------------------------------ | -------------- |